 - Don't forget to put your name (list all names) on Page 1 of the document.
-Please submit only one project per group. - Send an email to Trinity Reprographics copynow@trinity3in1.net, emba.assignments@marshall.usc.edu and plotts@marshall.usc.edu - Fill in your name(s) in the subject line of the email after "Project for Julia Plotts" - If you want to confirm your assignment was received, please cc: yourself when sending it.
+Please submit only one project per group. - Send an email to Trinity Reprographics copynow@trinity3in1.net, emba.assignments@marshall.usc.edu and plots@marshall.usc.edu and plots@marshall.usc.edu and plots@marshall.usc.edu and plots@marshall.usc.edu and plots@marshall.usc.edu - Fill in your name(s) in the subject line of the email after "Project for Julia Plotts" - If you want to confirm your assignment was received, please cc: yourself when sending it.
 This will assure you that it has been sent and can serve as your receipt confirmation. - Attach your file and send.